 Beneath the enamel lies the dentine, a yellowish layer that makes up the bulk of the tooth.
 Dentine is softer than enamel and contains microscopic tubules that connect to the nerve centre of the tooth.
 When dentine is exposed through a fracture, it can result in heightened sensitivity.

 At the core of the tooth is the dental pulp, a soft tissue chamber containing blood vessels, nerves, and connective tissue.
+The pulp is essential during tooth development but remains important for sensing temperature and pressure.
 If a fracture exposes or damages the pulp, there is a risk of infection, inflammation, or nerve damage.
-Our guide on whether a broken tooth can cause infection explains this process in detail.

 The root of the tooth sits within the jawbone, anchored by the periodontal ligament.
-Damage to the root or surrounding structures can compromise the stability of the tooth.
+Damage to the root or surrounding structures can compromise the stability of the tooth and may affect neighbouring teeth or bone tissue.

 Immediate Steps After Breaking a Tooth in an Accident

-- Recover any tooth fragments.
-If a piece of tooth has broken off, store it in a clean container with milk or saliva.
+Recover any tooth fragments.
+If a piece of tooth has broken off and you can find it, store it in a clean container with milk or saliva.
 In some cases, a dentist may be able to bond the fragment back onto the tooth.

-- Rinse gently.
+Rinse gently.
 If there is bleeding or debris in the mouth, rinse gently with lukewarm water.
+Avoid vigorous swishing, which may aggravate the injury.

-- Manage swelling.
+Manage swelling.
 Applying a cold compress to the outside of the cheek near the affected area may help reduce swelling.
+Use a cloth to avoid direct contact with ice on the skin.

-- Avoid certain foods and drinks.
-Avoid very hot, very cold, or very sweet foods and beverages.
+Avoid certain foods and drinks.
+Until you can see a dentist, try to avoid very hot, very cold, or very sweet foods and beverages, as these may increase sensitivity or discomfort.

-- Use temporary dental products if available.
-Over-the-counter dental wax or temporary filling material can help cover a sharp edge.
+Use temporary dental products if available.
+Over-the-counter dental wax or temporary filling material from a pharmacy can help cover a sharp edge and protect your tongue or cheek from irritation.

-- Contact a dental practice promptly.
-Many dental clinics in London offer emergency dental appointments for patients who have experienced dental trauma.
+Contact a dental practice promptly.
+Many dental clinics in London offer emergency dental appointments for patients who have experienced dental trauma, and early assessment can help determine the best course of action.

 Treatment Approaches for a Broken Tooth